 On June 4, 2013, the Company, through its subsidiary BPNM, entered into a project term loan with a Vietnamese bank (the Lender), secured by the assets of BPNM and a guarantee by the Company (hereinafter referred to as "the Loan").
-The Loan balance at June 30, 2015 was US\$12.0 million (December 31, 2014 - US\$16.0 million).
+The Loan balance at September 30, 2015 was US\$261,110 (December 31, 2014 - US\$16.0 million).
+During the quarter ended September 30, 2015, BPNM prepaid US\$11.7 million.

 Interest accrues at LIBOR (6-month) plus 4.5%.
 The Loan requires quarterly principal payments of US\$2.0 million.
 Over the term of the Loan, the Lender is entitled to 20% of the annual excess cash of BPNM, once all liabilities are settled, which shall be paid to the Lender within 45 days of the issuance of the annual audited financial statements.
 In July 2015, 20% of 2014 audited BPNM's net income of US\$877,689 was paid to the Lender.
 Additionally, no repayment shall be made on intercompany or other third party loans during the term of the Loan.
 BPNM is also required to maintain a maximum ratio of the outstanding loan balance against the value of secured assets of 50% over the term of the Loan.
-BPNM was in compliance with this requirement as at June 30, 2015.
+BPNM was in compliance with this requirement as at September 30, 2015.

 A US\$3.0 million facility was also arranged with the same local bank in Vietnam in December 2013 to allow an additional source of working capital funding if required.
-This credit facility, which was to expire in December 2014, has been approved on May 25, 2015 to continue for the period from June 2015 to June 2016.
 The facility is a revolving working capital loan with a term of three months at the proposed interest rate of 4%.
 The facility is secured by the assets of BPNM and a corporate guarantee by the Company.
+During the quarter ended September 30, 2015, BPNM repaid US\$2.7 million of the working capital facility.